-Yesterday I talked about the three most common types of Dog Aggressions; Dominant Aggressive, Territorial , and Predatory .
-Today, I will be discussing the different motivations for Offensively Aggressive, Defensively Aggressive, and Fearful Aggressive dogs and how to recognize the body language of each of these classifications of Aggressive Dog.
+Previously I talked about the three most common types of Dog Aggression; Dominant Aggressive, Territorial, and Predatory.
+In this article, I will discuss the different motivations for Offensively Aggressive, Defensively Aggressive, and Fearful Aggressive dogs and how to recognise your husky’s body language in each of these classifications of Aggressive Dog.

-These classifications are categorized as Aggressive but the motivation for these dogs to be aggressive is very different.
-When you know and understand what drives these dogs to be aggressive you can also better gauge what your chances are of being bitten by any of these types of aggressive dogs.
+These classifications are categorised as Aggressive, but the motivation for these dogs to be aggressive is very different.
+When you know and understand what drives these dogs to be aggressive, you can also better gauge your chances of being bitten by any of these aggressive dogs.

 As this is National Dog Bite Prevention Week, those of us who work in the field of training and dogs hope that by presenting information on being able to read the body language of dogs, better understanding the motivation that causes these dogs to be aggressive, and to bite, we can help prevent dog bites from ever even happening in the first place.